Community activities in Minnesota

-Mayo Clinic helped create and offers ongoing support to the Salvation Army Good Samaritan Health Clinic, which provides free and reduced-cost health care to community members without health insurance or who cannot otherwise afford care.
+Mayo Clinic helped create and offers ongoing support to the Salvation Army's Good Samaritan Health Clinic, which provides free and reduced-cost health care to community members without health insurance or who cannot otherwise afford care.
 The clinic is staffed by volunteer doctors, dentists, pharmacists, nurses and other medical professionals from the community.
-Last year, the Good Samaritan Health Clinic served more than 2,200 people.
+Last year, the Good Samaritan Health Clinic served more than 3,000 people.

-Mayo Clinic, known throughout the world for its medical practice, education and research, supports a number of educational programs with public schools and partnering organizations to advance student achievement in science, technology, engineering and math (STEM), as well as diversity awareness and appreciation for the arts.
+Mayo Clinic, known throughout the world for its medical practice, education and research, supports a number of educational programs with schools and partnering organizations to advance student achievement in science, technology, engineering and math (STEM), as well as diversity awareness and appreciation for the arts.
 We help expose students to STEM through internships, apprenticeships, mentorships, field trips, specialized programming and enrichment, and by continually bringing specialists into the classroom.

-Mayo Clinic continuously strives to improve environmentally friendly operations to minimize its impact on the environment and contribute to the long-term health and wellness of Rochester and regional communities.
-In 2010, Mayo Clinic installed more than 500 solar panels on top of the Damon Parking Ramp in downtown Rochester.
-The project is exploring the benefits of generating more of Mayo's power needs from renewable resources.
-Mayo has also supported student-led solar energy installation projects at Rochester's three public high schools.
+Mayo Clinic continuously strives to improve environmentally friendly operations to minimize its impact on the environment and contribute to the long-term health and wellness of Rochester and our regional communities.